mrboen94/wezterm-config.nvim/README.md

 ## Tips

-For more complex configuration options that take Lua tables as their values (like `background`), you can pass them as JSON strings.
-For example:
+For more complex configuration options that take Lua tables as their values (like `background`), you can pass them as JSON strings:

 ```lua
 -- Set a complex background configuration